joergmschulz/docker-dovecot/README.md

 Currently all mails to all accepted domains are delivered to the imap server imap.$DOMAIN.de.
 We might find a way to configure this in LDAP.

+## exim-ext-mailout
+This is responsible for mailing out. only hosts in $EXIM_LOCAL_DOMAINS and hosts from mail network can send out messages.
+EXIM_RELAY_HOSTS : EXIM_WHITELIST_NET can send out messages.

 # build side notes
 ## exim